jeffreylanters/react-unity-webgl/README.md

 }
 ```

-## Removed Event Listeners
+## Removing Specific Event Listeners

 > Available since version 8.4.0

-Allows the deletion of event listeners for both built-in and custom events.
+Allows the deletion of specific event listeners for both built-in and custom events.
 This can come in handy when unmounting your component or changing your user interface.
 The event listener will be removed on both the React and Unity side.

 ```ts
 function removeEventListener(eventName: string): void;